dartmouth-cs98/hack-a-thing-21f-1-nina-matthew/README.md

 * Built in iOS icons are cool and easy to use
 * Good understanding of Swift views, navigation, and layout

+We really enjoyed working with and learning about Swift.
+In our opinion, Swift is easy to work with and can allow us to build clean, sleek-looking apps that align with the look of existing iOS apps.

 Didn't work:
 * Few concepts that don't make total sense, for example:
   * We don't fully understand the difference between a `struct` and a `class`